 1. Who or what triggered your interest in the educational use of technology?

-My first contact with educational technology was the arrival of microcomputers in 1978/9 – the secondary school I taught Mathematics and Computer Studies in took receipt of a Research Machines 380Z computer and I took it home every weekend to learn how to use it and how to exploit it.
-To upskill myself I wrote a computer program in BASIC to make a snooker ball bouce around the screen – when I showed it to children, I was surprised at their enthsiasm to engage with it , even running to the cupboard to find a protractor to hole against the screen to estimate the angle they should fire the ball!
+My first contact with educational technology was the arrival of microcomputers in 1978/9 – the secondary school where I taught Mathematics and Computer Studies took receipt of a Research Machines 380Z computer, and I took it home every weekend to learn how to use it and how to exploit it.
+To upskill myself I wrote a computer program in BASIC to make a snooker ball bounce around the screen – when I showed it to children, I was surprised at their enthusiasm to engage with it , even running to the cupboard to find a protractor to hold against the screen to estimate the angle they should fire the ball!
 The rest is history.

 2. What is your primary motivation behind your educational use of technology?